 Cambodian Cooking Class and Phare Acrobatic Circus

 One morning, we’ll learn the subtleties of delicious Cambodian cuisine (similar to Thai) in an optional hands-on cooking class.
 We’ll visit the produce market to learn about the more unusual ingredients.
 Then we each choose some appealing menu items, and make our lunch.
-In the market, you can buy some typical spices to make Cambodian dishes at home.

 We’ll attend an exuberant performance of Phare, the renowned Cambodian youth circus – no animals – but great acrobatics by young people!
 It’s described as “Circus-style entertainment featuring high-flying acrobatics with live music.”
 Phare performers use theater, music, dance and modern circus arts to tell uniquely Cambodian stories: historical, folk and modern.
-The young circus artists will astonish you with their energy, emotion, enthusiasm and talent.
+The young circus artists will astonish you with their energy, enthusiasm and talent.

 The Phare association was formed in 1994 by 9 young men coming home from a refugee camp after the Khmer Rouge regime.
 They wanted to help poor, socially deprived and troubled youngsters, so they founded an art school, then a free public school, a music school and a theater school – and finally the circus school.
 Today more than 1,200 pupils attend the public school daily and 500 attend the alternative schools.
 Bravo!!